Key elements of how are retainers work.

 Google usually asks for additional authentication requests (usually codes or alerts) when your account is being accessed from a new location.

-We may already have been in touch via the portal to alert you we are logging in, in this case you can confirm you've receive the alert and accepted the request via a via a portal chat or using our WhatsApp Business chat if that is quicker.
+We may already have been in touch via the portal to alert you we are logging in.

 Please send any codes you receive via the portal chat or using our WhatsApp Business chat.